gcsmith/example-secrets-flow/README.md

 This example project demonstrates how to access repo secrets safely from GitHub actions triggered by a pull request.

 The following specific use-cases will be covered:
+* defining validation workflows that require secret information for the build process
 * avoiding pwn request attacks that attempt to leak repository secrets [1]
 * storing large (> 48 KB) repository secrets [2]